hruzgar/artemis-dl/README.md

 <details><summary><b>Behind the scenes</b></summary>
 <br>

-In the recent releases its not the same steps anymore.
-Will update this later
 1. Logs in into Artemis
-2. Crawls all exercises for specified course
+2. Goes through every single exercise for that course and does these operations
-3. Repeatedly does Step 4-8
-4. Downloads html of exercise-page
+   - Downloads html of exercise-page
-5. injects custom-css into html-page
+   - injects custom-css into html-page
-6. prints html to pdf
+   - prints html to pdf
-7. finds all repositories on exercise-page and clones them (hidden repositories like test-repos etc are included)
+   - finds all repositories on exercise-page and clones them (hidden repositories like test-repos etc are included)
-8. Puts all files into a nicely named folder 🥰
+8. Puts all the files into their respective folders
-9. Lets you enjoy all your exercises in the future 🤩
 </details>

 <details><summary><b>Building the Windows Binary</b></summary>